CayleyPy RL: Pathfinding and Reinforcement Learning on Cayley Graphs: Code availability

 The link above leads to one of the three public Kaggle challenges which we created to stimulate the research and interplay between artificial intelligence and mathematical communities, the other two: \href{https://www.kaggle.com/competitions/lrx-binary-in-search-of-gods-number}{LRX discover math and God's algorithm}, \href{https://www.kaggle.com/competitions/lrx-discover-math-gods-algorithm}{LRX-binary: in search of God's number}.
 Kaggle infrastructure provides a convenient way to benchmark and compare different algorithms by just making the submissions to these challenges.
 The code, the data and discussions are stored at the same place.
 The code can be executed for free on Kaggle cloud servers.
 The first challenge is to decompose the conjecturally longest elements and to find their shortest decompositions.
 The participants have already achieved the length $n(n-1)/2$; thus, if we believe the conjecture is true, the optimum is found.
 The second challenge is to decompose random permutations and aims to find optimal algorithms (at the moment of writing optimum is not achieved).
 The third one asks the same but for the binary strings acted by LRX generators.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 A.C. is deeply grateful to M. Douglas for his interest in this work, engaging discussions, and invitation to present preliminary results at the Harvard CMSA program on "Mathematics and Machine Learning" in Fall 2024; to M. Gromov, S. Nechaev, and V. Rubtsov for their invitation to give a talk (\href{https://youtu.be/RkmBwlSyhfA?si=KgqQtRFaqx5ykd_s}{video}) at "Representations, Probability, and Beyond: A Journey into Anatoly Vershik World" at IHES, as well as for stimulating discussions.
 A.C. is grateful to J. Mitchel for involving into the Kaggle Santa 2023 challenge, from which this project originated, and to M.Kontsevich, Y.Soibelman, S.Gukov, A. Hayat, T. Smirnova-Nagnibeda, D.Osipov, V. Kleptsyn, G.Olshanskii, A.Ershler, J. Ellenberg, G. Williamson, A. Sutherland, Y. Fregier, P.A.
-Melies, I. Vlassopoulos, F.Khafizov, A.Zinovyev, H.Isambert, T. Rokicki for the discussions, interest and comments, to his wife A.Chervova and daugther K.Chervova for support, understanding and help with computational experiments.
+Melies, I. Vlassopoulos, F.Khafizov, A.Zinovyev, H.Isa-mbert, T. Rokicki for the discussions, interest and comments, to his wife A.Chervova and daugther K.Chervova for support, understanding and help with computational experiments.

-We are deeply grateful to the many colleagues who have contributed to the CayleyPy project at various stages of its development, including: N.Bukhal, J.Naghiev, A.Lenin, E.Uryvanov, A. Abramov, M.Urakov, A.Kuchin, B.Bulatov, F.Faizullin, A.Aparnev, O.Nikitina, A.Titarenko, U.Kniaziuk, D.Naumov, A.Krasnyi, S.Botman, A.Kostin, R.Vinogradov, I.Gaiur, K.Yakovlev, V.Shitov, E.Durymanov, A.Kostin, R.Magdiev, M.Krinitskiy, P.Snopov.
+We are deeply grateful to the many colleagues who have contributed to the CayleyPy project at various stages of its development, including: N.Bukhal, J.Naghiev, A.Lenin, E.Uryvanov, A. Abramov, M.Urakov, A.Ku-chin, B.Bulatov, F.Faizullin, A.Aparnev, O.Nikitina, A.Titarenko, U.Kniazi-uk, D.Naumov, A.Krasnyi, S.Botman, A.Kostin, R.Vinogradov, I.Gaiur, K.Y-akovlev, V.Shitov, E.Durymanov, A.Kostin, R.Magdiev, M.Krinitskiy, P.Sn-opov.